-- In the first four months of this year, over 270 people have graduated from the Narconon program.
+- In the first four months of 2021, over 270 people graduated from the Narconon program.

 - For over 50 years, Narconon has helped to rehabilitate tens of thousands of drug addicts.

-Over the past year, the social isolation, economic disruption and lack of interaction has propelled a surge in drug abuse in many countries across the globe.
+Over the past few years, the social isolation, economic disruption and lack of interaction has propelled a surge in drug abuse in many countries across the globe.
 Thousands have been turning to drugs as a “solution” to their problems and getting caught in this trap.

 Narconon provides an effective drug rehabilitation program that gives addicts a second chance at life and a brighter future.